hiroyasuando/CH_traffic/code/README.md

 b.
 We implemented the codes with python 3.7.0 on Mac.

 c.
+It is required c++ and g++ for calculation of the Wasserstein distance.

+d.
 No non-standard hardware is required.